makaubenson/Data-Structures-Operators/readme.md

 - `const users = [{ name: 'Benson', email: bensonmakau2000@gmail.com' }];`
 - `console.log(users[0]?.name ??
 'User Array Empty');`
 - Log the `users[0]` of users array only if it exists else log 'User Array Empty'.

+## Sets

+- The Set object lets you store unique values of any type, whether primitive values or object
+- Set objects are collections of values.
+You can iterate through the elements of a set in insertion order.
+- A value in the Set may only occur once; it is unique in the Set's collection.7
+- To create a set : `const orderSet = new Set(parse and iterable here: e.g array);`
+- `const orderSet = new Set(['Pasta', 'Pizza','Pizza','Rissoto','Pasta','Pizza']);`
+- A set can hold values with different datatypes
+- Does not display duplicates despite having them existent in the set.

+- Note: <quote> Strings are iterables</quote>